-We evaluate submissions based on certain technical and legal criteria to ensure we maintain the quality and integrity of our content library, including whether applicable releases have been obtained, whether third-party intellectual property is excluded and seeking to minimize other technical concerns such as excess noise or focus issues.
-As of December 31, 2020, over 575 million images and footage clips have been submitted from verified contributor accounts.
+We evaluate submissions based on certain technical and legal criteria to ensure we maintain the quality and integrity of our content library, including whether applicable releases have been obtained, whether third-party intellectual property is excluded, and seeking to minimize other technical concerns such as excess noise or focus issues.
+As of December 31, 2021, over 625 million images and footage clips have been submitted from verified contributor accounts.
 For each content submission that is not approved during the review process, we notify the contributor by email with an explanation why the image was not published, including guidance on our standards and insight into customers' expectations.
 We believe that this feedback is valuable to contributors and enhances the quality of future content submissions as well as our customers' experience.

 Content accepted into our collection is added to our web properties where it is available for search, selection, license and download.
-Contributors are paid based on how many times their content has been licensed in the previous month.
+Contributors of content typically earn a royalty each time their work is licensed.
+Contributors earn royalties based on our published earnings schedule that is based on annual licensing volume, which determines the contributor's earnings tier and the purchase option under which the content was licensed.
 Contributors may choose to remove their content from our collection, subject to the terms of service that govern our contributor relationships.

 We provide valuable tools and insights to our contributors.
 Our contributors can monitor download activity by content type and geography, as well as by self-defined imagery themes.
 We also provide data on search trends, allowing content creators to see which images and subjects are popular on our site, and to plan new content themes accordingly.
-We operate a forum for the photographers, videographers, illustrators and composers that make up our contributor community, allowing them to share tips with one another and to showcase their work.
-Our rigorous acceptance standards for new submissions provide contributors with a sense of challenge, accomplishment and exclusivity that makes our forums more useful and valuable.